Frequently Asked Questions

 Are my sunglasses polarised?

 Yes.
-All our sunglasses come with polarized CR-39 lenses that offer 100% UVA/UVB protection.
+All our sunglasses come with polarised CR-39 lenses that offer 100% UVA/UVB protection and glare reduction.

 How good are your lenses?